djbpitt/collatexInstallation/collatex-installation.md

 ## Installation

-To install CollateX, you need first to install Python 3 and then CollateX, along with some other programs, packages, and modules used by CollateX.
+To run CollateX, you need first to install Python 3 and then the CollateX module, along with some other programs, packages, and modules upon which CollateX depends.
 Here’s how to do that in Mac OS X, Ubuntu Linux, and Microsoft Windows.
 The process described below will probably take between thirty minutes and an hour, depending on how familiar you are with installing programs on your system.
 The good news is that you only have to do the installation once, and launching CollateX after that will take almost no time.
 This tutorial assumes that you are running Mac OS X 10.8 or later, Windows 7 or 8, or Ubuntu Linux 14.04 LTS or later.

-In all of the steps below, if you are prompted to enter your password (which will happen the first time you use a `sudo` command), you should do so.
+In all of the steps below, if you are prompted to enter your password, you should do so.

-### Installing Python
+### 1. Installing Python

 Your system may already have some version of Python installed, but we recommend that you install and use the Anaconda Python distribution.
 CollateX will work with other distributions of Python 3, but the installation and configuration is more complicated, so for the workshop we are using Anaconda.
 Installing Anaconda according to the instructions on their site should not interfere with other existing Python versions on your system.